k7n4n5t3w4rt/GoodThing/README.md

 [8] Generate your static site for GitHub pages, S3, etc.

 ```
-npm run build
+npm run generate
 ```

-[9] Test it locally with Browsersync
+[9] Test it locally on port :3000 with Browsersync

 ```
 npm run browsersync